BotBuilderCommunity/botbuilder-community-dotnet/libraries/Bot.Builder.Community.Components.Middleware.SentimentAnalysis/README.md

 #### Online Mode (using Azure Text Analytics)

 To use this, you need to get the API key and an endpoint URL, once they both are populated, the component will automatically switch its mode to online and now the results will be fetched from Azure Text Analytics service.
+Same syntax as above;

+`${turn.Sentiment}`

 This will give result from 0.0 to 1 where 1 being Positive and 0 being Negative.